Card Services calls have the general form:

 handle.

-The following fields are defined in Attributes
+The following fields are defined in Attributes:

-for common memory, or MEMORY_TYPE_AM
+MEMORY_TYPEEither MEMORY_TYPE_CM for common memory, or MEMORY_TYPE_AM

 for attribute memory.

-Specifies that this client should have exclusive access to this memory region.
+MEMORY_EXCLUSIVESpecifies that this client should have exclusive access to this memory region.

 Return codes:

-The window handle is invalid.
+CS_BAD_HANDLEThe window handle is invalid.

-Either the offset does not specify a valid region, or the region does not have an associated MTD to service bulk memory requests.
+CS_BAD_OFFSETEither the offset does not specify a valid region, or the region does not have an associated MTD to service bulk memory requests.

 int CardServices(CloseMemory, memory_handle_t handle);

-releases a memory handle returned by a previous call
+CloseMemory releases a memory handle returned by a previous call

-.
+to OpenMemory.
 A client should release all memory handles before

-calling DeregisterClient
+calling DeregisterClient.

 Return codes:

-The memory handle is invalid.
+CS_BAD_HANDLEThe memory handle is invalid.

 int CardServices(ReadMemory, memory_handle_t handle mem_op_t *req, caddr_t buf);